-9. Resource adequacy costs of $2,995,350.
+9. Resource adequacy costs of $3,812,750.

-10. Heat rate option costs of $705,750.

-11. Physical call option costs of $238,240.
+10. Physical call option costs of $48,800.

-This testimony provides the basis for the Commission to approve $60,836,928 of power costs recorded into the Supply Adjustment Account over the Review Period.
+This testimony provides the basis for the Commission to approve $57,373,138 of power costs recorded into the Supply Adjustment Account over the Review Period.
 As previously discussed, most of these Supply Adjustment Account costs have already been recovered through revenues recorded into the Supply Adjustment Account as a result of Supply Adjustment Account Charges (i.e., transmission charges, energy charges and amortization charges, if any).